-For accuracy, I prefer both the NASB and the NKJV.
+For accuracy, I prefer the NASB, the ESV, and the NKJV.
 For some texts, the NASB reads better and is closer to the original.
-For others, the NKJV is better.
+For others, the NKJV or ESV is better.

-The NKJV is a more elegant read for me.
+The NKJV is a more elegant read, however.
 So that’s why I picked it for my Thompson Chain Reference Bible.
 Though when I speak publicly, I typically use the NASB.

 You can’t get much better than that.

-For my analysis of chronological Bibles, see my previous post on the subject.
+For my analysis of chronological Bibles, see my post on the subject.